Subscribe

 Mashable

-Besides physical appearance, AI may detect objects in images and show users more profiles of people who, say, play the guitar or frolic on the beach in their pics.
+Aside from looks, AI may detect objects in images and show users more profiles of people who play the guitar or frolic on the beach in their photos.
 For example, Tinder harnesses Amazon Rekognition to detect personality markers and improve the matching algorithm for premium users.
+You can also tap into the app’s AI features to select a profile photo that best represents your personality.

-The bad thing is, ML models need training data to make accurate predictions, so you’ll have to spend a lot of time in the app to get more likes and matches.
+The bad thing is, machine learning models need training data to make accurate predictions, so users still have to spend a lot of time in the app to get more likes and matches.

-For lazy singles, AI dating apps offer an option to search for potential partners who resemble celebrities.
-The feature is currently supported by Dating.AI and Badoo, the dating app veteran with a global audience of 60 million people.
-Besides matching users with a person who looks like Bill Skarsgård or Gigi Hadid, the celebrity doppelganger feature helps them find and ignore imposters.
+To streamline the process, AI dating apps allow lazy singles to search for potential partners who resemble celebrities.
+The feature is currently supported by Dating.AI and Badoo, a dating app veteran with a global audience of 60 million people.
+The celebrity doppelganger feature not only matches users with people who look like Bill Skarsgård or Gigi Hadid, but also helps them identify and avoid imposters.

-2. AI algorithms encourage dating app users to get to know each other
+2. AI dating apps encourage users to get to know each other better

-Remember the Black Mirror’s Hang the DJ episode where a digital coach matched individuals into a relationship?
-The artificial intelligence dating program, which lived on a Nest-like device, set expiration dates for relationships (some encounters would only last a couple of minutes!) and analyzed breakups to find a better fit.
+Remember the Black Mirror’s Hang the DJ episode where a digital coach matched individuals into relationships?
+The artificial intelligence dating app, which ran on a Nest-like device, set expiration dates for relationships (some encounters lasted only a few minutes!) and analyzed breakups to find a better match.

 ai dating apps fo find perfect match